How is the banding of my property decided?

 What happens if I disagree with the decision made?

-If an appeal is not resolved by contact with the Valuation Office, you may further appeal to the Valuation Tribunal .
-This tribunal, whose address is below, is independent to the Valuation Office.
+If an appeal is not resolved by contact with the Valuation Office, you may further appeal to the Valuation Tribunal.
+This tribunal, whose contact details are below, is independent to the Valuation Office.

-Further details of the appeals procedures, including the role of the Valuation Tribunals may be obtained from their website in the Related Content section.
+More details of the appeals procedures, including the role of the Valuation Tribunals, can be found on their website at www.valuationtribunal.gov.uk